ISTANBUL BLOG: Turkey ups the stakes on growth seeing more than 8%

-Since early spring when Turkey’s official 2020 GDP growth figure was posted at 1.8%—despite the pandemic impacts and growing poverty and hunger in a country capsizing in a swamp of economic mismanagement—this blog has been advising that public “bidding” on official 2021 growth would come on stronger and stronger in the run-up to March 2022, when the 2021 data will be released.
+Since early spring, when Turkey’s official 2020 GDP growth figure was posted at 1.8%—despite the pandemic impact and growing poverty and hunger in a country mired in a swamp of economic mismanagement—this blog has been advising that public “bidding” on official 2021 growth would come on stronger and stronger in the run-up to March 2022, when the 2021 data will be released.

 On August 20, finance minister Lutfi Elvan said the government now expects 2021 growth at over 8%.
 What’s more, the current account deficit was forecast by top officials to come in at 3% of GDP and the budget deficit at 3.5% of GDP.